AlaqmarG/OptiSack/README.md

 # OptiSack: 0/1 Knapsack Solver

-A high-performance C++ implementation of the 0/1 knapsack problem using branch and bound algorithm with both sequential and parallel (OpenMP) implementations.
+A high-performance C++ implementation of the 0/1 knapsack problem using branch and bound algorithm with sequential, OpenMP, and OpenMPI parallel implementations.

 ## Features

 - **Branch and Bound Algorithm**: Uses fractional relaxation bounds for efficient pruning
-- **Parallel Implementation**: OpenMP-based parallelization for multi-core systems
+- **Parallel Implementations**: OpenMP for shared-memory systems and OpenMPI for distributed-memory execution
 - **Comprehensive Benchmarks**: Multiple test datasets with varying difficulty
 - **CSV Output**: Automatic results logging for analysis
 - **Optimized Performance**: Improved sorting and bound calculations